wp-plugins/youtube-simple-gallery/readme.txt

 = 1.0.1 =

-* Updated a bug.
+* Suporte multi-l&iacute;nguas.

+= 2.0.0 =

+* new: Add support for widget.

+* new: New page for settings to plugin with AutoPlay true or false, size of video and differents sizes for thumbnails.

 == License ==

-Responsive jQuery Slider is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+YouTube Simple Gallery is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Responsive jQuery Slider is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+YouTube Simple Gallery is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with CodexFree.
 If not, see <http://www.gnu.org/licenses/>.